How much does it cost to explore Croatia?

 • a luggage hold fee (as the name suggests, for luggage going into the hold of the bus – usually around EUR1 for a regular suitcase).

-You can save the latter if you travel with a carry-on backpack or bag that you take with you on board.
+You can save the latter if you travel with a travel pack or bag that you take with you on board.

 In Zagreb, bus and tram tickets can be purchased at newsstands and from the driver, however, purchasing from the driver is generally more expensive.
 Zagreb Public Transport is free with ZagrebCard.